"How Can You Say" : a lamentation

 We are surrounded by enemies

-smiling like polite wolves through glistening teeth of niceness.
+grinning like polite wolves through glistening teeth of niceness.

 "Happy Sabbath!
 Welcome to church!"

-The voices which should be raised in protest, raise in formulaic worship songs in churches; singing of a Jesus
+The voices which should be raised in loudest protest, are raised in formulaic worship songs in churches; singing of a Jesus who is Justice itself,

 and who calls neutrality in the face of injustice a sin.

-These oh-so-nice wolves howl “Peace!” when there is no peace,
+These oh-so-nice wolves howl: “Peace!” when there is no peace,

 and fear polarisation as though this in itself is a fault.